TESS-Laboratory/Pickstone_et_al_predicting_forest_canopy_height_from_optical_data/README.md

 *RF.R* main script for undertaking Random Forest for prediction of the canopy height model

-*CNN_2D.R* main script for undertaking a Convolutional Neural Network for prediction of the canopy height model
+*resample_2DCNN.R* main script for undertaking a Convolutional Neural Network for prediction of the canopy height model

+*Performance_models.R*